 "Getting to the desktop is inexpensive now.
 Bandwidth is cheap," he says.
 "So get what you can get.
 If you can go with POE+, which will cost a bit more, I recommend that.
 Even if you didn't think you needed it, when you do need it, you'll have the infrastructure in place."

 One of your more important budget items is your virtualization service.
 To learn more about how virtualization helps create efficiencies and how this infrastructure update works, just click here.

-Understanding the ROI of an Update
+Understanding the ROI of a Network Infrastructure Update

 What are the benefits of your infrastructure update?
 In his post "10 Cost Savings Questions to Ask When Updating Your IT Infrastructure," Larry White, PMP, notes the value of simply asking yourself: "Is IT infrastructure updating a more cost benefit undertaking?"
 Tynan echoes that idea: "It's hard to say I've spent the money, and here's the concrete ROI.
 The ROI is really about soft costs."